Portia de Rossi

-Portia Lee James DeGeneres (born Amanda Lee Rogers; 31 January 1973), known professionally as Portia de Rossi, is an Australian and American former actress.
+Portia Lee James DeGeneres (born Amanda Lee Rogers; 31 January 1973), known professionally as Portia de Rossi, is an Australian-American former actress.
 She played Nelle Porter on the American drama series Ally McBeal (1998–2002), for which she won a Screen Actors Guild Award; Lindsay Bluth Fünke on the American television sitcom Arrested Development (2003–2006, 2013, 2018–2019), and Elizabeth North on the American political thriller series Scandal (2014–2017).

-She also portrayed high-end escort Olivia Lord on the American television drama series Nip/Tuck (2007–2009) and wise-cracking Office Manager Veronica Palmer on the American television sitcom Better Off Ted (2009–2010).
-De Rossi is married to comedian, actress, and ex-television host Ellen DeGeneres.
+She also portrayed high-end escort Olivia Lord on the American television drama series Nip/Tuck (2007–2009) and wise-cracking office manager Veronica Palmer on the American television sitcom Better Off Ted (2009–2010).
+De Rossi is a lesbian and is married to comedian, actress, and ex-television host Ellen DeGeneres.

 Early life

 Portia de Rossi was born Amanda Lee Rogers in Horsham, Victoria, Australia, the daughter of Margaret, a medical receptionist, and Barry Rogers.
 Her father died when she was nine years old.
 She grew up in Grovedale, a suburb of Geelong, Victoria, and modelled for print and some TV commercials as a child.
 In 1988, at age 15, she adopted the name Portia de Rossi.
 In 2005, she said that she had done so to reinvent herself and sound more mature, using the given name of Portia, a character from William Shakespeare's The Merchant of Venice, and an Italian last name.
 She was educated at Geelong Grammar School, Melbourne Girls Grammar and the University of Melbourne, where she studied law.